A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Methods

 \section{Methods}

-\textbf{Programmable generation of high-intensity write/read pulse:} Far-off resonance DLCZ quantum memory requires broadband and high-intensity write/read pulse.
+{\bf Programmable generation of high-intensity write/read pulse.} Far off-resonance DLCZ quantum memory requires broadband and high-intensity write/read pulse.
 We cannot generate it directly from a high-power continuous laser since the required peak power exceeds the threshold of fast Electro Optic Modulator (EOM).
 A customised commercial Ti:sapphire laser may provide required bandwidth and intensity.
 However, fixed periodic generation of pulse means incapability to write and read on-demand, resulting in inadequate exploitation of time bandwidth product of quantum memory.
 We develop a system to generate high-intensity pulse with tunable central frequency, bandwidth, and more importantly, generation time.
 An external cavity diode laser (ECDL) locked to the transition $6S_{1/2},F= 4\rightarrow6S_{3/2},F'=4\,{\rm co}\,5$ line of caesium serves as reference called MASTER.
 Another distributed Bragg reflector (DBR) laser called SLAVE are locked to MASTER in an arbitrarily set frequency difference by comparing their frequency on a Fabry-Perot etalon.
 A fast EOM trigged by electronic pulses from field-programmable gate array (FPGA) is used to chop SLAVE to short pulses.
 The generated pulses are fed into a homemade tapered amplifier (TA) to boost their power by 17 dB.
 In order to eliminate the spontaneous emission from the TA, we employ a ruled diffraction grating to spread beam out and spatially pick the stimulated radiation with irises.
-In our experiment, full width at half maximum (FWHM) of the write/read pulse is 2.3\,ns, measured by a fast photodiode whose rise time is tens of picoseconds.
-Their pulse profile can be fitted by a Gaussian function with a FWHM of 2.206\,ns, corresponding to a bandwidth of 200\,MHz.\\
+In our experiment, full width at half maximum (FWHM) of the write/read pulse is about 2 \,ns, measured by a fast photodiode whose rise time is tens of picoseconds.\\

+{\bf The excitation is shared among billions of atoms.} Many theories and experiments have confirmed the collective enhancement of signal-to-noise ratio during write process and collective interference effect during read process.
+These collective effects verify that the excitation is shared among a large number of atoms rather than a single atom.
+The well-known references have been included in the main text \cite{Duan2001, Duan2002, Sangouard2011}.